-I am an integrative psychotherapist and neuroscientist based in Oxford and London.
+I am a qualified integrative psychotherapist and neuroscientist based in Oxford and London.

 I offer long and short-term treatment to support people exploring past, present and future challenges.